basho-labs/little_riak_book/en/05-app-guide.md

 It has always been possible to define data types on the client side to merge conflicts automatically.

-With Riak 1.4, Basho started introducing distributed data types to allow the cluster to resolve conflicting writes automatically.
-The first such types was a simple counter, but Riak 2.0 includes sets and maps.
+With Riak 1.4, Basho started introducing distributed data types (formally known as **CRDTs**, or conflict-free replicated data types) to allow the cluster to resolve conflicting writes automatically.
+The first such type was a simple counter; Riak 2.0 adds sets and maps.

 These types are still bound by the same basic constraints as the rest of Riak.
 For example, if the same set is updated on either side of a